Posterior Sag Sign

 To confirm a PCL tear, the examiner may perform tests like the posterior drawer test, where the patient's knee is bent to 90 degrees and the tibia is pushed backward.
 A positive test occurs if the tibia moves excessively backward, indicating a PCL tear.

-Conducting the Posterior Sag Sign test offers several benefits in the evaluation of PCL injuries, facilitating precise diagnosis and targeted management strategies to optimize patient outcomes.
-HEre are the benefits:
+Using our Posterior Sag Sign template offers several benefits in the evaluation of PCL injuries, facilitating precise diagnosis and targeted management strategies to optimize patient outcomes.
+Check these out:

 Commonly asked questions